cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/APIs/query/profiles.md

 <ApolloCard queryName="listProfilesOwnedByAddress" />

-To get Link3 data from a CyberProfile, you need to specify `externalMetadataInfo` field in the query.
+To get Link3 profile data from a CyberProfile, you need to specify `externalMetadataInfo` field in the query.

 <ApolloCard queryName="getLink3Data" />